When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Brian Eno : Reflection (£29.99)

-“Thirty quid!” you might yell, while choking on your drink and following up with a choice expletive.
+“Thirty quid!” you might yell, and then follow up with a choice expletive.
 But Reflection is something special – a version of the Brian Eno album that never stops remixing itself, and that shifts and changes depending on the time of day, and even the season.
-On the telly, you also get an evolving Eno abstract painting, transforming your gogglebox into a slice of living art.
+On the TV, you also get an evolving Eno abstract painting, transforming your gogglebox into a slice of living art.

 CARROT Weather (£3.99, Apple TV only)